 The ALS Chemistry Labs are located in the User Support Building (15-130) and in Building 6 (6-2233).
-These spaces are dedicated to chemistry work that involves higher quantities, higher toxicity or reactivity, and/or more complex work activity than is allowed on the ALS experiment floor.
-In addition, the great majority of hazardous chemicals at the ALS are stored in these facilities.
-Standard chemical safety engineering, administrative and PPE controls are employed in these labs, including a thorough work review of all proposed activities there.
+These spaces are dedicated to chemical work that involves higher quantities, higher toxicity or reactivity, and/or more complex work activity than is allowed on the ALS experiment floor.
+In addition, most hazardous chemicals at the ALS are stored in these facilities.

 als-chemsafety@lbl.gov